darena67/rvtaxgroup/content/blog/how-do-you-file-taxes-for-rv-or-trailer-rental.md

 **Step one**. *Figure out how to classify your motor home* – as a lodging facility or a transportation vehicle.
 Both the courts and the IRS have had trouble trying to figure out when the motor home is a business vehicle and when it is a business lodging facility.
 An RV that was put up on rental websites should be classified as a lodging facility (unless you also use it for business transportation, which overcomplicates things and is a subject of a different conversation)

-**Step two.** *Figure out how you will be measuring the business use of your motorhome.* Since your RV's is a rental residence, the business use should be measured in days.
+**Step two.** *Figure out how you will be measuring the business use of your motor home.* Since your RV's is a rental residence, the business use should be measured in days.
 In ***[Shirley](https://www.courtlistener.com/opinion/4557820/shirley-v-commr/)*** the court wrestled with this question, trying to decide whether the motor home was primarily for lodging or transportation. *The court noted that deciding primary use requires finding a common denominator and then measuring the result*.
 For example:

 • When you measure the primary use of a vehicle, you track mileage and tally the results.
 Thus, with 20,000 miles for business and 5,000 personal miles, you have 80 percent business use.

 • When you track the primary use of a lodging facility, you track the number of business nights and personal nights.

-You should track business and personal days for expenses and income allocation.
-Figure out business use of motorhome based on days and then depreciate your RV as a rental unit.
-However, use 5 years depreciation life.
+When dealing with a rental RV, you should track business and personal days for expenses and income allocation.
+We will talk about this later in step four.

-After that add additional expenses such as gas, auto insurance, repairs, and so on.
-Allocate these additional expenses between personal and business usage based on mileage.

 **Step three.** *Read up on transient use of home.* When the average annual rental period for your home is less than 30 days, your home is treated as a hotel for tax purposes.